-Based on the information available at the time of writing, Sphyrna tiburo meets the criteria A and B in Annex 2 a of Resolution Conf.
-9.24 (Rev. CoP17) for its inclusion in Appendix II in accordance with Article II, paragraph 2 (a) of the Convention.
+Based on the information available at the time of writing, Sphyrna tiburo meets the criteria in Resolution Conf.
+9.24 (Rev. CoP17) Annex 2a criteria A and B for its inclusion in Appendix II in accordance with Article II, paragraph 2 (a) of the Convention.
 The rest of the Sphyrnidae family meets the criteria in Resolution Conf.
-9.24 (Rev. CoP17) Annex 2b criteria A for its inclusion in Appendix II in accordance with Article II, paragraph 2 (b) of the Convention
+9.24 (Rev. CoP17) Annex 2b criteria A for its inclusion in Appendix II in accordance with Article II, paragraph 2 (b) of the Convention.

-17 FAO.
+16 FAO.
 2013.
 Report of the fourth FAO Expert Advisory Panel for the Assessment of Proposals to Amend Appendices I and II of CITES Concerning Commercially-exploited Aquatic Species, Rome, 3-8 December 2012.
 FAO Fisheries and Aquaculture Report No. R1032.
 Rome, FAO.
 161 pp